IrvingGSea/i-book-v1/docs/chapters/chapter-2/index.md

 In the previous example:
 - MOV W1, W0 takes the contents of W1 and stores it in W0
-- MOVE #10, W2 loads the immdeiate value 10 into W2
+- MOV #10, W2 loads the immdeiate value 10 into W2

 Use semicolons (;) for comments in the PIC24 assembly:
 ```asm